SSWConsulting/SSW.Rules.Content/rules/brainstorming-day-retro/rule.md

    - This should be a multiple choice question with all the options pitched in the presentation
    - Depending on the options pitched, this question might need to allow multiple answers

+Repeat questions 5 and 6 for each idea.

 This should be done on the friday after the brainstorming day.